Jayasri123-ja/Library-Management-System-Core-Java/README.md

 ## How to Run

 1. Download or clone the repository: git clone <your-repository-link>
 2. Open **Command Prompt** and navigate to the project folder: cd Desktop\LibraryManagementSystem
 3. Compile the Java files:
    javac library\Book.java library\Library.java
 4. Run the program:
    java library.Library

-5. Follow the **menu instructions** to add, view, issue, or return books.
+5. Follow the **menu instructions** to add, view, issue, or return books

 ## Sample Output
 1.Add Book